Christopher Morel Player Props: Cubs vs. Cardinals

-Christopher Morel -- with a slugging percentage of .229 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 23 at 2:20 PM ET.
+Christopher Morel and his .395 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Chicago Cubs against the St. Louis Cardinals and Miles Mikolas on July 27 at 7:45 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Cardinals.
+He had a one-hit performance in his last game (1-for-4) against the White Sox.

 Christopher Morel Game Info & Props vs. the Cardinals